prgpascal/android-qr-data-transfer/README.md

 # android-qr-data-transfer
 [![](https://jitpack.io/v/prgpascal/android-qr-data-transfer.svg)](https://jitpack.io/#prgpascal/android-qr-data-transfer)

 Library that provides a secure data transmission channel between Android devices.
-It uses QR codes and Wi-Fi Direct technologies.
+It uses QR codes and Bluetooth technologies.

 ## Why is it secure?
-Because data is exchanged via sequences of QR codes, while a Wi-Fi Direct channel is used for acknowledgement ([ACK](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks))) messages only.
+Because data is exchanged via sequences of QR codes, while a Bluetooth channel is used for acknowledgement ([ACK](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks))) messages only.

-## How it works
+## Features
 * During the transmission, the sender device will act as a Server in a [Client-Server architecture](https://en.wikipedia.org/wiki/Client%E2%80%93server_model), while the receiver will act as a Client.
-* Server and Client turn on the Wi-Fi (if it's not already turned on).
-* Server and Client start the peer discovery.
-* The Server shows to the Client the first QR code, containing the MAC address (necessary for the Wi-Fi Direct connection).
-* Client uses its camera and captures the first QR code, parses the message and gets the Server MAC address.
-* Client establishes a Wi-Fi Direct connection with the Server.
-* While not all the messages have been exchanged:
-    1. The Server encodes a new message into a QR code and waits for the ACK response.
-    1. The Client reads the new QR code, gets the message and checks the digest:
-        * If the message is valid, sends the ACK response.
-        * If the message is not valid, tries reading the QR code again.
-    1. The Server receives the ACK response.
-        * If the ACK is not valid, stops the transmission with an error.
-* If the transmission finishes with success, the data is returned to the Client.
-Otherwise, an error message is shown.

-## Features
 * It uses the [stop-and-wait protocol](https://en.wikipedia.org/wiki/Stop-and-wait_ARQ).
 * It receives an *ArrayList\<String>* as input parameter, containing all the messages to be exchanged.
 For each *String* a new QR code will be created.
-* If the Wi-Fi Direct is disabled, the library will automatically turn it on.
 * Every exchanged message is checked with a digest ([SHA-256](https://en.wikipedia.org/wiki/SHA-2)).
-* If an error occurs, the entire process is interrupted and no data is returned to the receiver.

 ## Import dependency
 You can use JitPack to easily import this library into your project.